-COVID-19: Phillip Island Go Karts are open on selected dates during the school holidays for pre-booked customers ONLY!
-Restrictions apply.
+COVID-19: Phillip Island Go Karts are open 7 days a week during the school holidays for pre-booked customers ONLY.
 Click HERE for more details.

 The Phillip Island Grand Prix Circuit is home to the world’s leading motorsport series including the Australian Motorcycle Grand Prix and the Superbike World Championship, as well as various Australian series.

 Motor racing on Phillip Island dates back to 1928 where local roads were cordoned off for racing events.
 The current site was purchased in 1952 by a group of local enthusiasts who would form Phillip Island Auto Racing Club (PIARC).
 A four-year build period would see the first event held in December 1956.